Sneh Gupta: Production work

 Gupta moved to India in 1996 where she worked on documentaries as a researcher, location manager, assistant producer and director for a variety of broadcasters.

 Executive director of SKSN

-Gupta is the executive director of Sucheta Kriplani Shiksha Niketan (SKSN), a school for students with physical challenges and started the Indian Mixed Ability Group Events (IMAGE) programme in 2004, leading to the founding of the Indiability Foundation in 2011.
+Gupta is the executive director of Sucheta Kriplani Shiksha Niketan (SKSN), a school for students with physical challenges and started the Indian Mixed Ability Group Events (IMAGE) programme in 2004, leading to the creation of the Indiability Foundation in 2011.